NiharP31/llm_chatbot/README.md

-## LLM chatbot using Openai-api
+## Gemini-AI chatbot

 ### Project Overview

-This project is a web application built using Flask that integrates with the OpenAI API to provide content generation and text summarization services.
-Users can input a prompt to generate content or provide text to receive a summary.
-The application leverages environment variables for secure API key management.
+This project is a web application built using Flask that integrates with Google's Gemini AI API to provide content generation and text summarization services.
+Users can input prompts to generate content or provide text to receive a summary.
+The application uses environment variables for secure API key management and maintains conversation history.

 ### Features

-- **Content Generation**: Users can generate text content based on a given prompt using OpenAI's GPT-3.5-turbo model.
+- **Content Generation**: Users can generate text content based on a given prompt using Google's Gemini Pro model.
 - **Text Summarization**: Users can summarize large blocks of text efficiently.
+- **Conversation History**: The application maintains context for each user's conversation.
+- **Feedback System**: Users can provide feedback on generated responses.
 - **Web Interface**: A simple HTML interface to interact with the application.

 ### Prerequisites

 - Python 3.x
 - Flask
-- OpenAI Python Client
+- google-generativeai
 - python-dotenv

 ### Installation